wallabag/wallabag/docs/en/developer/rabbitmq.rst

 Install RabbitMQ for asynchronous tasks
 =======================================

-In order to launch asynchronous tasks (useful for huge imports for example), we use RabbitMQ.
+In order to launch asynchronous tasks (useful for huge imports for example), we can use RabbitMQ.

 Requirements
 ------------